SPECIAL COLLECTION 2021

 How the “digital competence” of healthcare professionals can be improved

 Digitization affects educators, funders, regulators, policy makers and others involved in the continuing education of healthcare professionals.
-Therefore, authors from a wide range of stakeholders in continuing education are encouraged to submit to the special collection.
-We will also consider articles relating to content digitization and online learning behaviour if applicable to CME-CPD.
+Therefore, authors from a wide range of stakeholders in continuing education were encouraged to submit to the special collection.

 View the letter from Guest Editors Peter Henning and Reinhard Griebenow for more information.